 Small security breaches can be reported to the Health and Human Services Office of civil rights.
 But larger breaches should be reported to media.
 In both of the scenarios, the patients need to be informed and notified of steps that they must take to reduce the potential damage.

 The reporting should be complete and must mention all the relevant details of the breach including the current level of loss or damage.
 This must also mention the measures taken to mitigate any further damage.

 The above-discussed checklist is not all.
 In fact, you can call it a brief summary of the most fundamental and major points.
-If you need a more comprehensive understanding about HIPAA then you must get the legal documents.
+If you need a more comprehensive understanding of HIPAA then you must get the legal documents.

 However, you need to interpret these rules and requirements as they apply to your particular organization.
 Since prevention is inevitable in any EMR/EHR system, prevention starts from the basic development phase.
 It continues through implementation and testing and ends with regular and consistent monitoring.
 Thus, the checklist starts right from the development phase.

 So if you want to be HIPAA compliant and avoid any legal penalties, you need to work with professional and well-versed developers who understand the requirements and have the expertise to implement them.